Skip to content

 Common health problems

 With their mixed parentage and varied genetic makeup, moggies tend to be healthier and more intelligent than pure-breed cats.
-They can be prone to obesity and the various health problems linked to this.
-The usual problems associated with ageing can also be seen.
+But they can be prone to obesity and the various health problems linked to this, as well as common problems associated with ageing.

 Obesity

-Moggies are more likely to develop health problems such as diabetes mellitus, liver problems and lower urinary tract disease.
+Cats can develop health problems associated with obesity, like diabetes mellitus, osteoarthritis and lower urinary tract disease.
 If your moggie is putting on the pounds, ask your vet or weight management nurse to suggest a weight loss plan for your cat.

 Diabetes mellitus